alttch/_common/cc/cc.rst

 ~~~~~~~

 Short comments like *fixes*, *formatting* are allowed, but only for the short
-and clear code or documentation changes.
+and clear code or documentation changes:

 .. code-block:: python